“There will be no other words in the world / But those our children speak.” –George Oppen

 4. Schools sign final contracts and attend professional development workshop.

 In Writing the Community students write new stories, revise old clichés, and invent unbounded ways of seeing the world.

 Witness your students writing the community in poems, stories, and essays that explore the limitless possibilities of their language.
 Witness how they use words to explore the power of memory, possibility, and the imaginative forces that shape their world.

 Listen to youth articulate myriad ways of knowing with fresh, funny, wise words that demonstrate a thinking mind, minds poised to consider the challenges of the future.

-Learn more about the Fall 2016 community partners here.
+Learn more about the Spring 2018 community partners here.